-- 1. The log of the number of applications processed within 45 working days - 2.
-The log of cases pending for more than 45 days^8
+- 1. The log of the number of applications processed within 45 working days in Upazila i in month t (all months after the intervention has started will be included in this analysis) - 2.
+The log of cases pending for more than 45 days